tklynsma/lem2/README.md

 Rule: (play tennis, no) <- (outlook, rain), (wind, strong) [Acc.
 100.0, Cov.
 14.3]
 ```

 The function ```print_rules``` will print the induced rules by LEM2 in a readable form, optionally supplied with attribute names, a class name, a minimum accuracy value and a minimum coverage value.
-The induced rules can be used for classifying new instances:
+After fitting the data the induced rules can be used for classifying new instances:

 ```
 >>> prediction = lem2.predict([["sunny","mild","normal","strong"]])